lunkkun/line-wrap-exercise/README.md

 To run a test for only the greedy algorithm, run `npm test test/greedy`

 Your job will be done once all tests are passing!

+## Solutions

+I've supplied my own solutions in the branch `solution`.

+No peeking before you've tried it yourself!